skip to Main Content

 Frequently Asked Questions

 Mack the Knight is the official mascot of the Corvallis Knights baseball club.
 He’s big and fierce-looking but in person is the friendliest, most accessible mascot in the West Coast League.
 Mack loves to cheer for the team and mingle with the fans at Goss Stadium, and he really, really loves to pose for photos with kids and other Knights fans.
-Mack went away for an extended spa retreat at Epic Day Spa in Corvallis in early 2015 and returned later that spring with an updated look and with a rejuvenated, refreshed and restored outlook on life.
+Mack went away for an extended spa retreat at Epic Day Spa in Corvallis in early 2015 and returned with an updated look and a rejuvenated, refreshed and restored outlook on life.

 Lil’ King joined our family in 2015.
 He is Mack’s sidekick, but he rules the kingdom of Knights Baseball with humor, compassion and impressive dance moves.